Maritime-Robotics-Student-Society/blog/_posts/articles/2017-08-06-xsens-test.md

 - articles
 ---

-Last Sunday, the 6th of August, marked 2017's first water test.
-It's high time the Black Python tasted the water once again!
+Last Sunday, the 6th of August, marked 2017's first sea test.
+It's high time the Black Python tasted the saltwater once again!
 This time around, we got our hands on some new kit to try out.
 Armed with a
 [ROS driver](https://github.com/ethz-asl/ethzasl_xsens_driver) from ETH Zurich, Sunday was our first chance to put our new toy through its paces, with a morning